onflow/contract-updater/README.md

 ## Multi-Account Multi-Contract Deployment

-As mentioned above, `ContractUpdater` supports update deployments across any number of accounts & contracts.
+As mentioned above, `StagedContractUpdates` supports update deployments across any number of accounts & contracts.

 Developers with a number of owned contracts will find this helpful as they can specify the order in which an update should occur according to the contract set's dependency graph.